doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP SET FIELD` command <!-- REF #_method_.VP SET FIELD.Summary -->assigns a specified 4D database field to a designated cell range<!-- END REF -->.
+The `VP SET FIELD` command <!-- REF #_method_.VP SET FIELD.Summary -->assigns a 4D database virtual field to a designated cell range<!-- END REF -->.

 In *rangeObj*, pass a range of the cell(s) whose value you want to specify.
 If *rangeObj* includes multiple cells, the specified field will be linked in each cell.

-The *field* parameter specifies a 4D database field to be assigned to the *rangeObj*.
+The *field* parameter specifies a 4D database [virtual field](formulas.md#referencing-fields-using-the-virtual-structure) to be assigned to the *rangeObj*.
 The virtual structure name for *field* can be viewed in the formula bar.
-For information about the supported field types and the virtual structure, see [Field references](formulas.md#field-references).
 If any of the cells in *rangeObj* have existing content, it will be replaced by *field*.

-The optional *formatPattern* defines a pattern for the field parameter.
-Pass any custom format (for information on patterns and formatting characters, please refer to the [4D View Pro Cell Format](configuring.md#cell-format) section).
+The optional *formatPattern* defines a pattern for the *field* parameter.
+You can pass any valid [custom format](configuring.md#cell-format).

 #### Example